Véra Obolensky: Capture and death

 She was tried on charges of treason in a military court in Arras in May 1944 and was found guilty.

 She was sentenced to death, but refused to sign a petition for mercy.

-She was finally deported to Germany, first to Berlin's Moabit prison and then to the Barninstrasse prison.
+She was finally deported to Germany, first to Berlin's Moabit prison and then to the Barnimstrasse women's prison.

-She was guillotined in Plötzensee Prison in Charlottenburg on 4 August 1944.
+Obolensky was guillotined in Plötzensee Prison in Charlottenburg on 4 August 1944.

 Her body was delivered to the laboratory of Dr. Hermann Stieve, Chief of the Institute of Anatomy at the University of Berlin, who was studying the effect of stress and environmental factors on the reproductive system of women.